rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/0-PreMeeting.md

 {% capture text %}
 1. Have a SCINet account and be able to login.
 [Apply for an account](https://scinet.usda.gov/signup/) if you don't have one by 8/12/2020.
 2. If you need help accessing your SCINet account, attend [Session 0: Pre-meeting SCINet Account Login Assistance](/SCINET-GEOSPATIAL-RESEARCH-WG/#session-0-pre-meeting-scinet-account-login-assistance) on 8/19/2020 at 11am MDT.
-3. Review the [tutorials page](/SCINET-GEOSPATIAL-RESEARCH-WG/content/2-tutorials.html) and know which ones you wish to attend.
-Then, register for each one individually on the [workshop homepage](/SCINET-GEOSPATIAL-RESEARCH-WG/).
+3. Know which tutorials you wish to attend and register for each one individually at least an hour ahead of the start time on the [workshop homepage](/SCINET-GEOSPATIAL-RESEARCH-WG/).
 4. [Create a free personal Github account](https://github.com/join) if you plan to participate in the Session 4 Tutorial: Computational Reproducibility Tools.
 Make sure you remember your Github username and password.
 5. Familiarize yourself with the brief background information below.
 6. **Optional but suggested:** If using your laptop for these tutorials you may want to **connect to a larger monitor** or Google how to connect your laptop to your tv so that you will have enough monitor space to see the zoom demonstration while also having your browser or terminal workspace open at the same time.